odguzmanv/Bank-Churning-Prediction/README.md

 # Bank-Churning-Prediction
-Data Analysis from the dataset.\n
+Data Analysis from the dataset.

 Machine Learning models in python that tries to predict the churning in credit card clients from a bank dataset.
 Comparation of models.